 Present day personal and home hi-fi products are designed to work independently.
 In the near future these devices will have increased networking capabilities.
 This connectivity will enable a large number of audio/video (A/V) sources such as CD's, DVD's, digital libraries and internet broadcasts to be linked with A/V sinks such as active loudspeakers, recorders and home internet gateways.
-To provide uniform access to A/V sources, they are best offered as This paper introduces a service-based, services. networked multimedia architecture that facilitates the advertisement, discovery and connectivity of audio source and sink services.
+This paper introduces a service-based, networked multimedia architecture that facilitates the advertisement, discovery and connectivity of audio source and sink services.
 This architecture provides a scalable and flexible platform for implementing distributed audio environments that supports many file formats and transport protocols.
-Scalability tests have been performed to identify performance bottlenecks where a large number of services are present.